 Notice to All Individuals After You File!

-Did you complete a financial management course and file your certificate of completion with the Court and has your certificate of completion been filed with the Court?
+Did you complete a financial management course and file your certificate of completion with the Court?

 If not, your case could be closed without a discharge of your debts.
 You can only receive a discharge in a Chapter 7 or Chapter 13 case if you meet the statutory financial management certification requirement.
 See 11 U.S.C. § 727(a)(11) and 11 U.S.C. § 1328(g)(1).
 Additionally, Chapter 11 requires certification of completion if 11 U.S.C. § 1141(d)(3) applies.